History Files Nav bar

 Possible Yellow Plague victim.

 The northern Picts were combined in one kingdom, that of Cat (Caithness), under the powerful Brudei.
-St Columba needed interpreters to be able to speak to the king, clear evidence that the Picts did not speak the Celtic language of the Irish and Scots (or at the very least not the Gael version of the Celtic tongue).
+St Columba needed interpreters to be able to speak to the king, evidence either that the Picts did not speak the Celtic language of the Irish and Scots (or at the very least not the Gael version of the Celtic tongue), or that the two branches had diverged noticeably.

 553 - 584